 Other symptoms an individual may notice on their own include grogginess during the day, irritability, and headaches.
 The cessation of breathing and lack of quality sleep can lead to serious health problems.
-Mild cases of sleep apnea can be treated with oral apparatuses from a dentist.
+Mild cases can be treated with oral apparatuses from a dentist.

 What can I expect?

-Many doctors recommend the use of a CPAP machine for patients with sleep apnea.
-Patients with milder symptoms can seek treatment for sleep apnea from a dentist through an oral appliance.
+Many doctors recommend the use of a CPAP machine.
+Patients with milder symptoms can seek treatment from a dentist through an oral appliance.
 An oral sleep appliance is similar to a mouthguard and is worn during sleep to prevent the collapse of soft tissue in the back of the throat that causes the cessation of breathing.
 The device repositions your jaw to allow continuous airflow as you sleep.
 The appliance is customized to fit your unique mouth for optimum comfort, convenience, and effectiveness.
 You can also speak and drink fluids while wearing the appliance.

 Are there risks with this treatment?

 Continued low-quality sleep and cessations of breathing from sleep apnea can lead to heart problems and issues with cognitive function.
-This is why it’s important not to ignore symptoms of sleep apnea.
+This is why it’s important not to ignore symptoms.
 CPAP treatment can be uncomfortable for some patients, leading patients to continue disruptive sleep or avoid using the machine as prescribed.
-This means that the health concerns associated with sleep apnea remain.

 The compliance rate for oral appliances is high, meaning patients are more likely to use this treatment and see improved sleep.
 The customized comfort of the apparatus means falling asleep should not be an issue.
 You should see improved symptoms after your first night of use.
 If you notice soreness in your mouth or jaw after extended use of the appliance, let your dentist know so adjustments in the fit can be made.